“Efficiency is Punished” How Appearing Busy Became More Important Than Working

 Taking Down Time Personally

-Companies don’t see their employees as people; they see them as dollars floating away from their profit machine.
+Many managers can’t see beyond the immediate.
+They don’t see their employees as people anyway; they see them as dollars floating away from their profit machine.
 Every second they’re paying someone not to work is a few pennies more they could have earned.

 To ensure they get their money’s worth, they force employees to do menial jobs if they have any downtime.
 Office workers get asked to vacuum or perform busy work to avoid the watchful supervisor’s ire, while warehouse workers and service workers constantly hear the annoying adage, “If you have time to lean, you have time to clean.”

-God forbid an employee rest for a few seconds.
+God forbid an employee rest for a few seconds, especially after working hard and achieving more than anyone else in the building.

 Perfecting the Art of Looking Busy